 Mayor Stephen Benjamin, Columbia, South Carolina

 Mayor Ethan Berkowitz, Anchorage, Alaska

 Former Mayor Mike Kasperzak, Former Mayor, Mountain View, California

 Ms. Alisa O'Hanlon, Federal and Tribal Relations, Government Relations Office, Tacoma, Washington

 Mayor Zach Vruwink, Wisconsin Rapids, Wisconsin

 Dr. Joel Rogers, Director, COWS

-Former Steering Committee members include Tom Bates (Former Mayor of Berkeley, CA), Kitty Piercy (Former Mayor of Eugene, OR), Bob Kiss (Former Mayor of Burlington, VT), Kip Holden (Mayor-President of Baton Rouge, LA) Martin Chavez (former Mayor of Albuquerque), Heather Fargo, (former Mayor of Sacramento, CA) Rocky Anderson (former Mayor of Salt Lake City), Rosemarie Ives (former Mayor of Redmond, WA), Pete Clavelle, (former Mayor of Burlington, VT), and Randy Primas (former COO of Camden, NJ).
+Former Steering Committee members include Tom Bates (former Mayor of Berkeley, CA); Ralph Becker (former Mayor of Salt Lake City, UT); Dave Cieslewicz (former Mayor, Madison, WI); Heidi Davison (former Mayor, Athens, GA); Pegeen Hanrahan (former Mayor of Gainesville, FL); George Heartwell (former Mayor of Grand Rapids, MI); Mike McGinn (former Mayor of Seattle, WA); Chris Doherty (former Mayor of Scranton, PA); Kitty Piercy (former Mayor of Eugene, OR); Bob Kiss (former Mayor of Burlington, VT); Kip Holden (former Mayor-President of Baton Rouge, LA); Martin Chavez (former Mayor of Albuquerque, NM); Heather Fargo (former Mayor of Sacramento, CA); Rocky Anderson (former Mayor of Salt Lake City, UT); Rosemarie Ives (former Mayor of Redmond, WA); Pete Clavelle (former Mayor of Burlington, VT); and Randy Primas (former COO of Camden, NJ).